 - Compatibility issues (If no updates)

-If you don’t wish to tackle any of these possible issues, then it’s always recommended to use a limited number of certain plugins.
+If you don’t wish to tackle any of these possible issues, then it’s always recommended to use a limited number of specific plugins.
 The only way through which you can limit to a small number of plugins is by making use of multitasking plugins that are capable of performing more than one task related to your website.

 How to Choose the Best WordPress Plugin?

 If you are confused about which plugin to choose, the first rule is to check the compatibility of the plugin with your version of WordPress.
-The next rule is to go for those plugins which have higher numbers of ratings.
+The following rule is to go for those plugins which have higher numbers of ratings.
 It is a good practice to check the reviews and known issues with that plugin.

 The last step is to check the features of the plugin.
 If you do not want to buy the pro version of the plugin, you should look at the functions that are provided in the free version of the plugin.